Five healthy habits parents can start

 Here’s a convenient and AAP supported tool to help you understand these milestones>>

 Imagination games like “house” and blocks can help your child vault potential mental road blocks.
 These activities also reduce stress and its effects, such as headaches, stomachaches, a lack of appetite or sleep or frequent moodiness.

 An appropriate educational toy can assist in cultivating relationships and promoting creativity.
 Always be sure to choose a toy that is safe and developmentally appropriate.
 The packages of many of these toys should have an appropriate age range listed.
 When in doubt, ask your pediatrician for advice.

 Learn how to determine what toy is appropriate for your child>>

 Andrea Ryan, CPNP

-, is a certified pediatric nurse practitioner with Swedish Covenant Medical Group.
+, is a certified pediatric nurse practitioner with Swedish Medical Group.
 Her clinical interests include asthma and developmental milestones.

 By David Modica | Published July 20, 2017